 For details on similar optional subjects syllabus, check the linked article.

-Candidates who choose Anthropology Optional in UPSC will find that the syllabus is focussed on issues and topics related to the development and Indian culture.
-The subject might be easy to prepare for candidates who work as teachers, social workers, and sociologists etc. Candidates should be thorough with UPSC Mains to better strategize their preparation.
-They must read the UPSC anthropology syllabus quite a few times as optional preparation in right manner will increase the chances for IAS aspirants to score good marks in civil services examination.
+Candidates who choose Anthropology Optional in UPSC will find that the syllabus is focussed on issues and topics related to development and Indian culture.
+The subject might be easy to prepare for candidates who work as teachers, social workers and sociologists, etc. Candidates should be thorough with UPSC Mains to better strategize their preparation.
+They must read the UPSC anthropology syllabus quite a few times as optional preparation in the right manner will increase the chances for IAS aspirants to score good marks in the civil services examination.

 IAS Anthropology Syllabus

 Anthropology Optional Subject has 2 papers (paper I and paper II) in UPSC Mains.
 Each paper is of 250 marks with a total of 500 marks.
 Find below the IAS Anthropology syllabus:

 Anthropology Syllabus for UPSC (Paper-I)

 If you are preparing for UPSC 2020 civil services examination, you may like to check the linked article.

 Anthropology optional should be prepared thoroughly if one has chosen it for the UPSC Mains, by studying the previous years’ papers and also going through relevant books on Anthropology for UPSC.
 IAS aspirants can integrate their preparation for Anthropology optional with preparation for General Studies in prelims and mains as there is an overlap in the syllabus of both the subjects.

 After going through the syllabus, IAS aspirants are suggested to also get the right Anthropology Optional Strategy to avoid making mistakes while preparing for UPSC IAS exam.